-Santo Espiritu is commonly referred to as just Santo.
+Santo Espiritu is commonly referred to as Santo by the locals.
 This is the largest of Vanuatu’s 83 islands.
 The east coast is well connected by sealed roads from Luganville in the south to Port Olry (pronounced Port Lory) in the north.
 You can take a hire car along sealed roads.

 Other parts of the island such as the interior, north coast and west coast are unsealed and only accessible by 4WD.